 - Unexpanded tubes provide a higher level of corrosion protection

-- Welded joint construction that can withstand 100-150 psi steam
+- Welded joint construction that can withstand high pressure steam (>100 psi)

 - Heresite and Electrofin coatings available on all products